LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** A class-based, object-oriented programming language designed to have as few implementation dependencies as possible.
 **Context:** Java 21 (LTS) is used as the primary backend programming language for its robustness, performance, and enterprise features.

+### Jest
+**Definition:** A JavaScript testing framework designed to ensure correctness of JavaScript codebases, with a focus on simplicity and support for large web applications.
+**Context:** Used for unit and integration testing of JavaScript and TypeScript code in the web application.

 ### JGit
 **Definition:** A pure Java implementation of the Git version control system.
 **Context:** Used for Git operations in the POC Management Service to interact with source code repositories.